mrlonis/mrlonis-spring-boot-monorepo/playground/sql/README.md

 Keep in mind that while volatile is useful for ensuring visibility of changes between threads, it doesn't provide atomicity for compound operations (e.g., incrementing a variable) by itself.
 For compound operations, you may need to use additional synchronization mechanisms like synchronized blocks or use atomic classes from the java.util.concurrent.atomic package.

+#### Concurrency Solution 2 Used

+The volatile keyword can be used to ensure reading a variable's value is always the latest value.
+Additionally, the volatile keyword ensures any write operation on that variable will be immediately visible to all threads.

 #### Concurrency Solution 3

 In Java, the java.util.concurrent package provides a range of classes and interfaces that can be leveraged to ensure thread safety for objects and variables.
 This package offers various concurrency utilities and tools to help developers write multithreaded programs that are safe and efficient.
 Some of the key classes and interfaces in this package include: